|Enter drug name|

 The dose for seniors should be reduced to reduce the potential for adverse effects.

-This medication may be habit forming if taken for extended periods of time.
+This medication may be habit-forming if taken for extended periods of time.
+It should not be used for longer than 2 days.
 Do not take this medication in higher doses or for a longer period of time than prescribed by your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.